woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 5. WooCommerce Product Blocks in the block inserter menu

 == Changelog ==

+= 2.8.0 - 2020-06-23 =
+- bug: Cart and Checkout blocks display shipping methods with tax rates if that's how it's set in the settings. [#2748](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2748)
+- bug: Fix an error appearing in the Product Categories List block with _Full Width_ align. [#2700](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2700)
+- enhancement: Added aria-expanded attribute to Change address button in the Cart block [#2603](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2603)
+- enhancement: Fix updating the `wc_reserve_stock` stock_quantity value after making changes to the cart inbetween checkouts. [#2747](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2747)
+- enhancement: Remove background color from Express checkout title. [#2704](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2704)
+- enhancement: Several style enhancements to the Cart and Checkout blocks sidebar. [#2694](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2694)
+- enhancement: The Cart and Checkout blocks now use the font colors provided by the theme. [#2745](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2745)
+- enhancement: Update some class names to match the new guidelines.
+[Check the docs](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/main/docs/theming/README.md) in order to see which class names have been updated. [#2691](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2691) [DN]
+- enhancement: Blocks now respect the product image cropping settings.
+For the All Products block, the user can switch between the cropped thumbnail and the full size image. [#2755](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2755)

 = 2.7.1 - 2020-06-16 =
 - bug: Use IE11 friendly code for Dashicon component replacement. [#2708](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2708)